New Zealand gives us Bacon & Egg Pie, a seriously hearty breakfast.

-I wanted to partially cook the bacon ahead of time, just because I like crispy bacon, as opposed to chewy bacon, but I didn’t get around to it.
+I wanted to partially cook the bacon ahead of time, just because I like crispy bacon, as opposed to chewy bacon.
 None of the other recipes I looked at called for it, so I don’t think it matters, unless you like crispier bacon.
-But the puff pastry was flaky and crispy enough that it made up for it.
 And the Worcestershire-ketchup mixture?
 To die for.
 I wanted to eat it with a spoon before I drizzled it over the bacon and eggs.

 I’m thrilled that there are a lot of leftovers with this, because I’ll have breakfast for the rest of the week…Although I realized AFTER putting it away, I only cut eight pieces, and not the twelve called for in the recipe.
 Oops!
 No wonder I’m stuffed!

 2 9 x 11-inch sheets of puff pastry, thawed overnight in refrigerator, or refrigerated puff pastry

 salt & pepper to taste

 In a large skillet, cook the bacon until browned, but not fully crisped.
 Drain on a paper-towel-lined plate and set aside.

 Preheat oven to 400 degrees F. Spray a 9 x 13-inch baking dish with the cooking spray and set aside.
 Whisk together the ketchup and Worcestershire sauce either in a small bowl or a 2-cup mixing cup and set aside.

 On a lightly floured surface, roll out one of the sheets of pastry to an 11 x 14-inch rectangle and transfer to the baking dish, allowing the overhang on the sides.